 Spokane has had difficulty in implementing the cottage ordinance.
 So far only three projects have been proposed.
 Objections from neighbors have been a major problem.
 But in 2009, the Washington Court of Appeals issued a ruling upholding the city's approval of a 24-unit cottage development on two acres.
 The court found that the cottages would have no significant adverse effect on the neighborhood.
-Another obstacle has been minimum lot size of 4,350 square feet with a minimum lot width of 40 feet and a minimum front lot line of 40 feet.
-In 2011, an Infill Housing Task Force recommended creating a new compact residential single-family zoning district (RSF-C) in addition to the existing residential single-family district (RSF) in order to promote the cottage ordinance.
-The RSF-C district would have a minimum lot size of 3,000 square feet, a minimum lot width of 36 feet, and a minimum front lot line of зо feet.
+Another obstacle has been minimum lot size of 4,350 square feet with a minimum lot width of 40 feet and a minimum front an ADU.
+ADUs are allowed on single-family lots of 5,000 or more feet, and must meet setback, height, and parking requirements.
+Two-story ADUs that are located within a rear yard setback or any ADU that does not meet applicable zoning standards require a public hearing and an administrative use permit.